 1 – Rusty And Dirty Water

-If the hot water is rusty, it means that your water heater is probably rusting on the inside, which could result in leakage.
+If the hot water is rusty, your water heater is probably rusting on the inside, which could result in leakage.
 Obviously, if you notice rust in your hot water, the chances are good you need a replacement.

-However, there’s a way to prevent this happening; that’s through adding a zinc, aluminum, or magnesium anode rod to the water heater.
-In this case, it’s the bigger the anode rod, the better for maximum protection.
-If you’ve considered using two, then make sure that you use rods made of the same kind of metal to not react chemically with one another; this may cause more wear.
+However, a way to prevent this is to add zinc, aluminum, or magnesium anode rod to the water heater.
+In this case, the bigger the anode rod, the better for maximum protection.
+If you’ve considered using two, make sure that you use rods made of the same kind of metal to not react chemically with one another; this may cause more wear.

 If the water still looks muddy, has a metallic taste, or looks dirty, you must get a new water heater immediately and contact a plumber to help you.
-When our unit broke down, our water started showing signs of a muddy color beforehand.
-Always keep a watchful eye and make sure the color of your water remains crisp and clear.
+When our unit broke down, our water showed signs of a muddy color beforehand.
+Always observe and ensure the color of your water remains crisp and clear.

 2 – An Old Unit